cirosantilli/china-dictatorship/FAQ.md

 Nope, someone told me about it after a while, but it is basically what I'm doing.

-## If China became rich because of its current government, isn't it all worth it?

-Maybe China was poor because of Mao's crazy communist regime.
-Similar regimes also made Russia poor (yes, before that exploitation by the West was a reason).

-Definitely, the current regime is better than Mao's, but just imagine how rich China could be if it had more freedom and justice.

-## I've seen someone from movement X do something bad, therefore the movement should be banned
+## Someone from movement X did something bad, therefore the movement should be banned

 By this logic, everyone should go to jail.
 The law should only punish individuals.

+The communist party, which has had contiuous power since 1949, killed millions during the cultural revolution.
+Surely they must be banned, no?

 ## People from movement X are only in it for political power